Blog

 19. Get in the spirit

-Cheer on your fellow dancers.
-Wear t-shirts, tattoos, jackets, etc to represent your area or school.
-Show appreciation for the performers by cheering and applauding during and after each piece.
-Get a good seat – sit on the floor if you have too – don’t stand at the back behind the crowd.
+• Get a good seat – sit on the floor if you have to – don’t stand at the back behind the crowd.

 20. After the weekend